I’m sure you’ve heard about term insurance.

 That’s why it’s essential to replace the loss of income with insurance payouts.

-I’m not going to cover how much life insurance you need as that’s out of the scope.
+I’m not going to cover how much life insurance you need as that’s out of the scope of this article.

 But let’s take a quick look at the 2 types of insurance that can replace your income: Whole Life Insurance and Term Life Insurance.